What’s It Like to Live in San Francisco?

 cats in San Francisco

 Living in San Francisco means never having to go to the same restaurant twice.
 Ever.
 It means painfully high rent.
-It means never knowing if a parking spot is legal.
-It means doing the happy dance when it turns out that it is and your car is still there the next day.
+It means never knowing if a parking spot is really legal.
+It means doing the happy dance when it turns out that it is and your car is still there the next day (and with its windows intact).
 It means not having to try too hard to convince your friends to come visit.
+It means going on epic weekend roadtrips.

 Many say San Francisco is the best city in the world.
 I wasn’t so sure about that when we first arrived.
 But lately, each time we come home from an out-of-town trip and catch the view of SF’s skyline – I feel a sense of belonging.